CoderKashyap/CustomGpt-Complete/replit.md

 **Multi-Assistant Chat Architecture**:
 - Users can select from multiple AI assistants based on admin-granted access permissions
-- Each assistant has its own OpenAI Assistant API instance with custom instructions and knowledge base
+- Each assistant has custom instructions and isolated knowledge base via dedicated vector store
-- Chat sessions optionally reference an assistantId to track which assistant was used
+- Chat sessions reference assistantId and store responseId for conversation continuity
 - Session ownership verified before any session operations (read/write/delete)
-- Supports both streaming and non-streaming responses via OpenAI Assistant API
+- Uses OpenAI Responses API with `previous_response_id` for multi-turn conversations
 - Messages stored with sessionId, role (user/assistant/system), and optional citation metadata
+- Citations extracted from `response.output → contentItem.text.annotations` structure
 - Each assistant maintains its own Vector Store with attached files for specialized knowledge
-- Vector Store used for retrieval-augmented generation (RAG) to provide context-aware, citation-backed answers
+- Vector Store used for retrieval-augmented generation (RAG) via file_search tool
-- Chat history persisted per-user for context and audit trail
+- responseId updated after every turn to maintain conversation context
 - Assistant selector in UI allows users to choose which AI assistant to interact with

 **Type Safety Strategy**: